 Looking for a friendly dog?
-Here are some of the friendliest dog breeds in the world.
+Then check out this list of some of the friendliest dog breeds in the world!

 1. Bichon Frise